tenzin-choezin/tenzin-choezin.github.io/README.md

 ## Hobbies of mine 🙈
-🏀 Playing basketball (aka hoopin' ⛹️‍♂️)
+🏀 Playing basketball ⛹️‍♂️
 🎽 Doing basically any sort of outdoor/sporty/competitive activity ➡️ 🏂 🏊‍♂️ 🏓 🚴 🏋️ 🚣‍ ⛳ 🎱
-🍳 Cooking all types of food (aka cheffin' it up 👨‍🍳)
+🍳 Cooking all types of food 👨‍🍳
 🎧 Listening to music, podcasts, and curating 🔀 playlists
 📚 Reading books 🔖 (mainly genres like science & technology, business and finance, religion, and history)
 🗺️ Traveling, exploring, and learning about new cities, countries, and cultures